-The photo at right shows a patch where new wood was used to repair an older floor.
-The patch is sturdy, but it stands out like a red dress at a funeral.
-Reclaimed wood would have allowed the patch to blend.
+The photos here show patches where new wood was used to repair an older floor.
+Both patches are neatly done from a carpentry standpoint, but they both stand out like a red dress at a funeral.
+Reclaimed wood would have allowed these patches to blend into their surroundings.

 Do you have more questions about the patching process?
 Hop over to our patching page.